- Home

 Diplomas, degrees and related qualifications monitoring

-NZQA will monitor all programmes of study at level 7 and above, other than those leading to NZ qualifications listed on the NZQF.
+We monitor all programmes of study at Level 7 and above, other than those leading to New Zealand qualifications listed on the NZQCF.

 The purpose of monitoring

-The purpose of monitoring these programmes of study is to provide assurance to NZQA and stakeholders that a programme and its delivery continue to meet the criteria for ongoing approval and accreditation.
+Monitoring programmes of study provides NZQA and stakeholders assurance that a programme and its delivery continue to meet the criteria for ongoing approval and accreditation.

-Monitoring by NZQA is not intended to replace the actions taken by institutions to monitor, review and regularly improve the quality of the programmes for which they are responsible.
+Monitoring is not intended to replace the actions taken by organisations to monitor, review and regularly improve the quality of the programmes they're responsible for.

 Guidelines and templates

-The Guidelines for monitoring programmes leading to diplomas,degrees and related qualifications at levels 7 to 10 (PDF, 339KB) provide detailed information about the process.
+The guidelines for monitoring programmes leading to diplomas,degrees and related qualifications at Levels 7 to 10 provide detailed information about the process.

-Monitors will use the degree monitoring report template (DOCX, 99KB) to prepare the monitoring report.
+Monitors will use the degree monitoring report template to prepare the monitoring report.

 Report template for teaching degrees

-To monitor Initial Teacher Education [ITE] degrees that lead to registration as teachers by the Teaching Council, NZQA and the Council have developed a monitoring report template (DOCX, 203KB).
+To monitor Initial Teacher Education (ITE) degrees that lead to registration as teachers by the Teaching Council, NZQA and the Council have developed a monitoring report template.

 This template reflects both the relevant NZQA Rules and the Council’s ITE Programme Approval, Monitoring and Review Requirements.